avanaone/software-engineer-test/README.md

 ### Enjoy your test!

-# How to deploy
+# How to Running my test result

 1. Clone/fork this repo
 2. cd into the directory
 2. Run "composer install"
 3. Run "php -S localhost:8000"
-4. Run in the browser
+4. Run in your browser